Palace of Justice siege: Alleged drug cartel links

 Shortly after the siege, the U.S. and Colombian Justice Minister Enrique Parejo asserted that drug traffickers had financed the operation in order to get rid of various criminal files that were lost during the event, hoping to avoid extradition.
-Less than a week after the events, Humberto Murica, a retired Supreme Court Judge who had survived the siege stated to the Washington Post that he rejected claims that M19 was concerned with the files based on the militants' conversations.
+Less than a week after the events, Humberto Murica, a retired Supreme Court Judge who had survived the siege stated to the Washington Post that he rejected claims that M19 was concerned with the files based on the guerrillas' conversations.

 It has also been noted that destroying the files housed at the Palace of Justice would not have prevented extradition as copies of the files were stored elsewhere, including at the Ministry of Foreign Affairs and at the US Embassy.
 The Special Commission of Inquiry, established by the Betancur government after intense public pressure, released a June 1986 report which concluded that the destruction of files was not a goal of the M19 operation.

 Journalist Ana Carrigan, who quoted the June 1986 report in her book on the siege and originally dismissed any such links between the M-19 and the Medellín Cartel, told Cromos magazine in late 2005 that she now believes that the Cartel may have financially supported the M-19.
 Pablo Escobar's son, Sebastián Marroquín, claimed that while his father did not come up with or plan the raid, he did pay M-19 a million dollars.
 Escobar claimed he supported M-19 because he "believed in the ideals" [of M-19] and "looked for ways to preserve and support them".

 On the same day of the siege, the Supreme Court's docket apparently called for the beginning of pending deliberations on the constitutionality of the Colombia-United States extradition treaty.
-The M-19 was publicly opposed to extradition on nationalist grounds.
+The M-19 was publicly opposed to extradition supposedly on nationalist grounds.
 Several of the magistrates had been previously threatened by drug lords in order to prevent any possibility of a positive decision on the treaty.
 One year after the siege, the treaty was declared unconstitutional.

 Former Assistant to the Colombian Attorney General, National Deputy Comptroller, author and renowned Professor Jose Mauricio Gaona (son of murdered Supreme Court magistrate Manuel Gaona Cruz) along with the former Minister of Justice and Ambassador of Colombia to the United Kingdom, Carlos Medellín Becerra (son of magistrate Carlos Medellín Forero), have consistently pushed for further and broader lines of investigations related not only to the presumed links between the M-19 and the Medellín Cartel drug lords, but also to any other possible links to the investigations performed by the Justices of members of the Armed Forces.
-President Gustavo Petro, a former M-19 guerrilla, has denied these accusations and dismissed them as based upon the inconsistent testimonies of drug lords.
-Petro has stated the surviving members of the M-19 do admit to their share of responsibility for the tragic events of the siege, on behalf of the entire organization, but deny any links to the drug trade.
+President Gustavo Petro, a former member of the M-19, has denied these accusations and dismissed them as based upon the inconsistent testimonies of drug lords.
+Petro has stated the surviving members of the M-19 do admit to their share of responsibility for the tragic events of the siege, on behalf of the entire organisation, but deny any links to the drug trade.